 Other Common Names:

-Seeds are less than 1/16 inch (2 mm) in length, each with a tuft of long bristles (the pappus) that serves to disperse seeds through the air.
-A shrub dispersing the plumed seeds is conspicuous.
+Seeds are less than 1/16 inch (2 mm) in length.
+The tuft of long bristles persists at one end and serves to disperse the seed through the air.
+Shrubs are most conspicuous when they are dispersing the plumed seeds.

 Coyote brush is native west of the Coast Ranges below 2000 feet (600 m) from southern Oregon to northern Baja California, and on the Channel Islands.
-It may dominate coastal sage scrub vegetation but is found in a number of other vegetation types.
+It may dominate coastal sage scrub vegetation after a disturbance but it is also found in chaparral and other vegetation types.
 It often colonizes disturbed areas.

 The genus is distributed globally.